Class: MTWRF 10:00 - 10:50 Language (LANG) 301

 Office Hours: (tentatively) Tu 2:00 - 3:00, We 11:00-12:00, We 2:00 - 3:00, and Th 1:00 - 2:00, and whenever you can find me in my office and I'm not horrendously busy.
 You are also quite welcome to make an appointment for any other time; this is easiest to arrange just before or after class.

-Text: Calculus, by Thomas and Finney (9th edition).
+Text: Precalculus, by Larson and Hostetler (4th edition).

-This course, as the name is intended to imply, is a continuation of Calculus I. We will pretty much pick up where that course left off, and work our way through the second third of the text.
-In particular, we will cover the following sections of the book (although not necessarily in this order):
+This course, as the name is intended to imply, will provide you with (nearly) all of the tools needed to make a successful attack on the calculus.
+We will make a good stab at covering the entire book during the semester.
+In particular, we will cover the following sections of the text (although not necessarily in this order):

 Homework will be assigned from each section, as we finish it.
 It is an essential ingredient to the course - as with almost all of mathematics, we learn best by doing (again and again and ...).
 Cooperation with other students on these assignments is acceptable, and even encouraged.
 However, you must write up solutions on your own - after all, you get to bring only one brain to exams (and it can't be someone else's).
 For the same reason, I also recommend that you try working each problem on your own, first.
-Assignments will be due the following class period.
+Assignments will be due two class periods after it is assigned (e.g., Mo assignment due on We, Th assigment due the following Mo).
 Some fraction of the problems will be graded; but I highly recommend that you not try to second-guess the instructor, and work them all.
 Homeworks handed in late will be recorded as turned in but not graded.
 Homework will count 15% toward your grade.

-Midterm exams will be given three times during the semester, approximately every four weeks - the specific dates will be announced in class well in advance (likely candidates: end of Sept., end of Oct., third week of Nov.).
-Each exam will count 20% toward your grade.
+Midterm exams will be given four times during the semester, approximately every third Tuesday - the specific dates will be announced in class well in advance.
+Each exam will count 15% toward your grade.
 You can take a make-up exam only if there are compelling reasons (a doctor SAYS you were sick, jury duty, etc.) for you to miss an exam.
 Make-up exams tend to be harder than the originals (because make-up exams are harder to write!).

 Your course grade will be calculated numerically using the above scales, and will be converted to a letter grade based partly on the overall average of the class.
 However, a score of 90% or better will guarantee an A, 80% or better a B, 70% or better a C, and 60% or better a D.